Why the Best Treatment For Achilles Tendonitis Involves the Whole Leg

 Other treatments typically include massage, taping, heel lifts in shoes, rest, anti-inflammatories and ice.
 We may even suggest you use an Achilles tendon brace.

 If strength, conditioning, and these other techniques fail to solve your Achilles tendonitis you may then become a candidate for surgery.

 But the problem I have with our current approach is that it often lacks context.

 A sore Achilles tendon definitely needs treatment, but what about the rest of the leg?

 After all, you aren’t just an Achilles tendon floating independently through space.
 You’re a living, breathing, sophisticated piece of organic machinery with a faulty part.
-That part is connected to, and influenced by a large number of other joints, soft tissues, nerves and vessels.
+It is connected to, and influenced by a large number of other joints, soft tissues, nerves, and vessels.
 Things that are designed to function happily within an established equilibrium.

 What is setting your Achilles tendon up to fail?